lozingaro/jmdb/README.md

 To install the drivers use `jpm`available via `npm install -g jpm` using `Node`:

-`jpm add szingaro/jolie-mongodb-driver`
+`jpm add jolie-mongodb-driver`

 ## Usage

 Insert at the beginning of your Jolie service the following:

-`from szingaro.jolie-mongodb-driver.main import MongoDBDriver`
+`from jolie-mongodb-driver.main import MongoDBDriver`